How to Test Water Heater Element Without Multimeter

 1. Turn Off Power:

-1. Locate the circuit breaker for your water heater and switch it off to ensure safety.
+1. Locate the circuit breaker for your water heater and switch it off for safety.

 2. Prepare the Light Bulb Tester:

-1. You will need a simple light bulb socket with two wires attached.
-Ensure the light bulb is functional by testing it on a known good circuit first.
+1. Gather a simple light bulb socket with two attached wires.
+Confirm that the light bulb works by testing it on a known good circuit.

 3. Access the Heating Element:

-1. Remove the access panel on your water heater to expose the heating element.
-Take off any insulation and plastic covers to access the element terminals fully.
+1. Remove the access panel to expose the heating element.
+Take off any insulation and plastic covers to access the element terminals.

 4. Disconnect the Element Wires:

-1. Carefully disconnect the wires attached to the heating element to isolate it for testing.
+1. Carefully disconnect the wires from the heating element to isolate it for testing.

 5. Connect the Light Bulb Tester: